 Surge capacity planning involves planning for situations where critical care demand exceeds available resources.
-The planning starts with individual organizations, but is expandable and scalable to address increasing demands from higher patient volumes within a LHIN.
+The planning starts with individual organizations, but is expandable and scalable to address increasing demands from higher patient volumes within a region.
 Although pandemic planning involves addressing large-scale infectious events, it is a specific example of one type of Moderate or Major Surge capacity planning.
 The plan outlined in this document and the framework provided in the Minor Surge Capacity Management Toolkit are designed to move hospitals to a state of preparedness during any cause and type of surge.
 The different levels of surges are described below:

+Minor Surge:

-Minor Surge: An acute increase in demand for critical care services, up to 15% beyond the normal capacity (>100% and <115%), where response is localized to an individual hospital.
+An acute increase in demand for critical care services, up to 15% beyond the normal capacity (>100% and <115%), where response is localized to an individual hospital.
 A Minor Surge could result in unplanned admissions from the OR, deteriorating patients on the ward, or going into a minor surge state for the purpose of accepting life or limb threatened patients from a referring hospital.

+Moderate Surge:

-Moderate Surge: A larger increase (≥115%) in demand for critical services that impacts on a LHIN level, where an organized response at the LHIN/regional network level is required.
+A larger increase in demand (≥115%) and/or when patient safety is compromised resulting in a situation, where an organized response at the OH regional level is required.
 Occurs when a hospital in Minor Surge is no longer able to maintain services and needs to rely on the resources of other hospitals to assist with managing the surge.
 A Moderate Surge could also result from a single event (infectious or casualty) requiring the response of several hospitals in a region to respond to the increase in demand.

+Major Surge:

-Major Surge: An unusually high increase in demand that overwhelms the health care resources of individual hospitals and regions for an extended period of time, where an organized response at the provincial or national level is required.
+An unusually high increase in demand that overwhelms the health care resources of individual hospitals and regions for an extended period of time, where an organized response at the provincial or national level is required.

-General Overview
+1. General Overview

-This document presents the tools and protocol for declaring a Moderate Surge when at least one hospital in the LHIN is unable to sustain their critical care services, and requires the resources of the LHIN to ensure patients receive safe and timely access to care.
+This document presents the tools and protocol for declaring a Moderate Surge when at least one hospital in the region is unable to sustain their critical care services, and requires the resources of the region to ensure patients receive safe and timely access to care.
 Moderate Surge plan is the natural escalation from Minor Surge planning which involves hospitals managing surges within their own institutions.
 Building on the same elements and principles, this response guide will outline the frameworks and tools for hospitals to prepare for managing Moderate Surges.

 In the event of a Moderate Surge, all the elements of a response to a Minor Surge would engage.
-In addition, the LHIN leadership (Critical Care LHIN Leaders) would lead the region in response to a Moderate Surge event.
-Resources will be allocated by the LHIN according to the regional demand.
+In addition, Critical Care Clinical Lead would lead the region in response to a Moderate Surge event.
+Resources will be allocated by the regions according to the regional demand.